Daneedw/pullConflict/README.md

-This is a readme, alter me!
+This is some new content that should be conflicting with whatever you put here.